lizzybrooks/CommunityComputing/commandLine.md

 mkdir DIRECTORYNAME
 ```

 Make a new text file.
 Call it whatever you want.
-I'm calling mine LoveWillTearUsApart
 ```
 cat > lovewilltearusapart.txt
 ```